TouK/nussknacker/docs/MigrationGuide.md

   * Other changes:
     * `StatusDetails` was renamed to `DeploymentStatusDetails`
     * Fields: `externalDeploymentId`, `externalDeploymentId`, `attributes`, `attributes` were removed from `StatusDetails`
+* [#7586](https://github.com/TouK/nussknacker/pull/7586) Renamed ComponentUseCase to ComponentUseContext.
+    * Moved NodeDeploymentData from FlinkCustomNodeContext to ComponentUseContext.EngineRuntime.
+    * Introduced ComponentUseCase in ScenarioCompiler, which retains its previous functionality but is now intended for internal use only.

 ### Other changes